GS 2020 Women and Social Movements in U.S. History: 3 semester hours

 Same as HIST 3031.
 Prerequisites: Junior standing or consent of the instructor.
 Development of women's economic, political, and social role in the United States with special emphasis on the nineteenth and twentieth centuries; women and work; women and the family; women and reform movements; women and education; feminist theories and activists; images of women.

-GS 3224 Families in Global Perspecitive: 3 semester hours
+GS 3224 Families in Global Perspective: 3 semester hours

-GS 3250 Sociology Of Victimization: 3 semester hours
+GS 3232 Psychology of Trauma: 3 semester hours

 Prerequisites: Junior standing; two courses in Women's and Gender Studies, including GS 2102; and consent of the instructor and the Institute.
 Directed independent work in selected women's and gender studies topics through readings, research, reports and/or conferences.
 Course may satisfy the distribution requirement for the humanities, social sciences, or math/science depending on topic.